Layr-Labs/eigenlayer-contracts/docs/multichain/destination/CertificateVerifier.md

  *      a.
 An in-flight certificate for a past reference timestamp and an operator table update for a newer reference timestamp.
 The AVS should decide whether it
  *         wants to only confirm tasks against the *latest* certificate
  *      b.
 An in-flight certificate against a stake table with a majority-stake operator that has been slashed or removed from the operatorSet
- * @dev Reverts if the certificate's `referenceTimestamp` is too stale with respect to the `maxStalenessPeriod` of the operatorSet
+ * @dev Reverts for:
+ *      - All requirements from verifyCertificate
+ *      - ArrayLengthMismatch: signedStakes.length does not equal totalStakeNominalThresholds.length
  */
 function verifyCertificateNominal(
     OperatorSet calldata operatorSet,